zilliztech/claude-context/packages/mcp/README.md

 Code Context MCP supports multiple embedding providers.
 Choose the one that best fits your needs:

+> 💡 **Tip**: You can also use [global environment variables](../../docs/getting-started/environment-variables.md) for easier configuration management across different MCP clients.

 ```bash
 # Supported providers: OpenAI, VoyageAI, Gemini, Ollama
 EMBEDDING_PROVIDER=OpenAI